Engaging in Enlightening Conduct

-Not only is the mind stilled of all mental wandering or dullness and not only is it settled single-pointedly on some constructive object – which is literally what zhi and nay (gnas) mean of the word zhinay, Tibetan for shamatha – but in addition to this perfect concentration that’s stilled and settled, there is an exhilarating sensation, an exhilarating state of mind that is fit for being able to concentrate on anything.
-So, there’s this feeling of exhilaration, of fitness, in addition to the perfect concentration – that’s zhinay or shamatha, that’s the stilled settled mind.
+Not only is the mind stilled of all mental wandering or dullness and settled single-pointedly on some constructive object – which is literally what zhi (“stilled”) and nay (gnas) (“settled”) mean from the word zhinay, Tibetan for shamatha.
+In addition to this perfect concentration that’s stilled and settled, there is an exhilarating sensation, an exhilarating state of body and mind that is fit for being able to concentrate on anything.
+There’s this feeling of exhilaration, of fitness, in addition to the perfect concentration – that’s zhinay or shamatha, that’s the stilled settled mind.

-The advanced awarenesses come as a byproduct of the attainment of that stilled settled mind, so it’s not that you can get it by any other means.
-It’s by gaining this stilled settled mind, then automatically your mind is so concentrated, so focused, and it’s so fit, it’s so exhilaratingly fit to concentrate that it is able to perceive all these things, like far distant sights and sounds and karmic connections and so on, that normally we would never be able to perceive.
+The advanced awarenesses come as a byproduct of the attainment of that stilled settled mind, so it’s not that we can get them by any other means.
+It’s by gaining this stilled, settled mind that automatically our mind is so concentrated, so focused, and it’s so fit, it’s so exhilaratingly fit to concentrate that it is able to perceive all these things; for instance, far distant sights and sounds and karmic connections and so on, that normally we would never be able to perceive.

-In order to attain this stilled and settled state of mind, you need various factors, which are going to support that meditation practice, to achieve this.
-Without the support of those factors it will be impossible to gain single-minded concentration.
+In order to attain this stilled and settled state of mind, we need various factors, which are going to support the meditation practice to achieve this.
+Without the support of those factors, it will be impossible to gain single-minded concentration.
 What are these factors?

 (40) Therefore, maintain well the factors mentioned in the chapter on A Network for Single-Minded Concentration.
 Then place your mind on something constructive, namely one of the appropriate objects of focus.